arcticlimer/blog/notes/Development/documenting_everything.md

 Recently I've been thinking about why usually my projects or codebases at work doesn't have per-function/class documentation or type specs.
-This seems tricky to answer: we just need to right above the function what it does, right?
+This seems tricky to answer: we just need to write above the function what it does, right?
 So why is this not happening?
 I personally don't know.
 I want to read more about documentation per se to have a more solid base on the subject, but right now thinking about it we probably spend much more time tweaking and reading our